-Metroid chronicles the adventures of Samus Aran, a space bounty hunter who scours the universe looking for Space Pirates in order to prevent them from harnessing the power of parasitic creatures known as Metroids.
+The series chronicles the adventures of Samus Aran, a bounty hunter who scours the universe looking for Space Pirates looking to harness the power of parasitic creatures.

-In this list, we’ll break down the series’ timeline and go over every Metroid game in order of release date, starting with the original Metroid up until Metroid: Samus Returns.
+In this list, we’ll break down the series’ timeline and go over every Metroid game in order of release date, starting with the original Metroid up until Metroid: Dread.

 Table of ContentsShow